camiloaconcha/moneyexchange/moneyexchange-react/money-exchange/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is about currency exchange initialy developed for moneyxchange.io by @camiloaconcha it was built using

+-ReactJS
+-SaSS
+-Babel
+-Yarn
+-Npm

 ## Available Scripts